 3) The Wrap-Up

 That’s it for today!
 I hope you found today’s tips helpful in formulating a more compassionate, united, and loving home for your family.
-For more helpful tips feel free to subscribe to my website, or check out my new book, Eliminating Temper Tantrums: The 4 Keys to Mastering Your Child’s Anger Outbursts, coming out on May 4th.
-You can also follow me on Facebook or on Pinterest for more great tips, ideas, and articles.
+For more helpful tips feel free to subscribe to my website, or check out my free mini ebook, Eliminating Temper Tantrums: The 4 Keys to Mastering Your Child’s Anger Outbursts.

 #discipline #tipsonhowtodiscipline #howtodisciplinekids #bestwaytodisciplinekids #howtodisciplineatoddler #howtodisciplinechildren #howtodisciplinewithoutspanking #howtodisciplinewithoutyelling #howtodisciplineateenager